Omni Calculator logo

 To add GST to a price:

-1. Once you have GST from a government website or previously calculated in Omnicalculator's tool: Indian - Australian GST calculator, verify you have the net price, also called GST exclusive price.
+1. Once you have the GST from a government website or previously calculated in the Indian /Australian GST calculator, verify that you have the net price, which is also called the GST exclusive price.

 3. Add 1 to the GST decimal value.
 Multiply the result by the net price.
-Congratulations, you have your price GST inclusive.
+Congratulations, you have your GST-inclusive price.